 Please mark next to one of the numbers on the scale below where you would categorize yourself in terms of your attitude toward animal use and care:

-1 = I take a strong animal rights position; i.e. I believe a human, a dog, and a rat all have comparable rights and each individual's desires should be respected equally.
+1 = I take a strong animal rights position, i.e., I believe a human, a dog, and a rat all have comparable rights and each individual’s desires should be respected equally.

 2 = Intermediate between A and D, but more nearly like A.